ekohsystem/Builderplan/README.md

 E.g. CI/CD with Github Actions
 * Commit code -> Test - > Build -> Push -> Deploy
-* Advantages : Use same tool instead of 3rd party integration
+* Advantages : 1) Use same tool instead of 3rd party integration
-*              setup the pipeline is easy
+*              2) setup the pipeline is easy
-*              tool for developer
+*              3) tool for developer
-*              it integrates with other technologies
+*              4) it integrates with other technologies
-*              Give us the environment we specify and simply connect to target and deploy
+*              5) Gives us the environment we specify and simply connect to target and deploy